Credit Cards 15 min read

 What are the best travel card welcome bonuses?

-The strongest welcome bonuses for 2026 include IHG One Rewards Premier (140,000 points), Amex Gold Card (up to 100,000 Membership Rewards points), Capital One Venture Rewards (75,000 miles), Chase Sapphire Preferred (75,000 Ultimate Rewards points), and the United Explorer Card (70,000 miles).
-Most bonuses require minimum spending within 3 months of account opening.
+The strongest welcome bonuses for 2026 include IHG One Rewards Premier (140,000 points), Hilton Honors Surpass (130,000 points), Alaska Airlines Visa (70,000 miles plus companion fare), United Explorer Card (70,000 miles), and the Citi Strata Premier (60,000 ThankYou Points).
+Most bonuses require minimum spending within 3 to 6 months of account opening.

 Should I get an airline-specific or general travel card?